Parliamentary.ai

 Overview

-This bill amends the Counter-Terrorism and Border Security Bill, primarily focusing on clarifying the circumstances under which individuals can enter or remain in designated areas, expanding the list of exceptions, and enhancing the rights of individuals detained under port and border control powers.
-It also strengthens the legal framework regarding the commission of terrorism offences abroad.
+This bill amends the Counter-Terrorism and Border Security Bill, primarily focusing on clarifying and refining the circumstances under which individuals may enter or remain in designated areas, and adjusting provisions related to the commission of offences abroad and the detention of individuals under port and border control powers.
+It also introduces new safeguards and oversight for the retention and use of articles and copies seized by authorities, particularly concerning confidential material.

 Description